Context

 🛠 The Problem

 We needed a component for a selection where the user could choose between various options with more than one comparable element.
-There was work done on this component by a UX/UI designer and accessibility specialists, but it lacked the content design perspective.

 ✍️ Approach